-According to the AAUW Bylaws, branches are only required to have two officers: president and finance chair.
-The branch president/administrator conducts the business of AAUW in the branch and develops, implements, and oversees all AAUW activities in the branch and community.
-The following are suggested responsibilities and duties.
+According to the AAUW Bylaws, affiliates such as state organizations, branches, and Younger Women’s Task Force chapters are required to have only two officers: president and finance chair.
+The president/administrator conducts the business of AAUW and develops, implements, and oversees AAUW activities within the affiliate and community.

-- Participate in community coalitions that advance AAUW’s mission.
+- Participate in community collaborations that advance AAUW’s mission

-- Review and monitor the branch’s fiscal health and sign off on expenditures as appropriate.
+- Review and monitor fiscal health and sign off on expenditures as appropriate

-- Maintain regular contact with the state president and keep her or him informed of branch activities.
+- Maintain regular contact with the state president and keep them informed of branch activities

 Responsibilities to AAUW

-Encourage members in your branch to support national initiatives and programs.
-Adhere to all AAUW policies and procedures.
-Support AAUW’s leadership development efforts by nominating branch members for national and state leadership positions.
+- Support AAUW’s leadership development efforts by nominating branch members for national and state leadership positions

 Leadership Skills Helpful to the Position